-They became the darlings of French society at the time, being loved by the French aristocracy and from then on their future was assured.
-As romantic as this might seem, it is highly unlikely to be true.
+They became the darlings of French society at the time, being loved by the French aristocracy, and from then on, their future was assured.
+As romantic as this might seem, it is doubtful to be true.

 The truth is probably more mundane.
-The first real mention of them comes from the Netherlands where they were possibly imported from Spain.
-It is thought that the name Polish was derived from the old Dutch word ‘pol’ for large head.
+The first real mention of them comes from the Netherlands, where they were possibly imported from Spain.
+It is thought that the name Polish was derived from the old Dutch word ‘pol’ for a large head.

 There are paintings of the bird from the fifteenth century where it seems to be part of everyday life, so it has been around for a long time.
 It was declared a thoroughbred in the sixteenth century by the Dutch.

-It seems it was initially imported as a good white egg layer but was later surpassed by the white Leghorn for superior egg laying.
+It was initially imported as a good white egg layer but was later surpassed by the white Leghorn for superior egg-laying.

-Its’ reputation as a good layer was eclipsed by its’ unusual appearance and so became an ‘ornamental’ breed and was bred for appearance rather than eggs.
+Its reputation as a good layer was eclipsed by its unusual appearance and became an ‘ornamental’ breed and was bred for appearance rather than eggs.

 Recognized Varieties and Breeds

-Polish come in standard and bantam size and the American Poultry Association recognizes both in their standards book.
-The Polish is classified as a ‘Continental’ breed.
+Polish comes in standard and bantam size, and the American Poultry Association recognizes both in their standards book.
+The Polish are classified as a ‘Continental’ breed.